dJPoida/ha-bom-weather-card/README.md

 - Split the README.md into smaller pieces aimed at contextual guidance for installation, development and contribution etc...
 - Find a way to use strict typing for Home Assistant Lit Components and remove the `no-unknown-tag-name` lit-plugin rule.
 - Limit the Entity Picker to only Weather Entities
+- Decouple the hass element from the card and build a state manager to better enable automated testing
 - Time/Date section
   - AM/PM vs 24 Hour time selection
   - Allow date format specification (or use HASS locale by default)